Tutorial: Setting Up an OIDC Provider for Authentication

 current: Allows you to modify the current context. -

-user: The user for the context entry in kubeconfig.
+user: The user for the context entry in the kubeconfig file.

 |